Tests and diagnosis

 A special kind of X-ray test to build up a detailed picture of the inside of the body.

-Looks at the urinary system to check for problems – a special dye is injected into the body and X-ray images are taken.
+Looks at the the kidneys to check whether there is any damage – a chemical is injected into the body and a special camera takes images.

 • Ultrasound scan